JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 Author: Pete Richards

+This section describes the OpenMCT BSON server.
+This information is not necessary to run the fprime server, but it is used internally in the implementation.

 Basic Open MCT server with a built in telemetry server.
 Consumes a stream of BSON data, publishes it to clients in real time, and also stores it in a database for historical access later.